Symbolic Play: Importance And Steps To Encourage It

 Symbolic play teaches a child to observe, understand, and mimic their surroundings using structured thinking, creativity, and imagination (8).
 This ability is essential to overcome impulsiveness and have a thought-driven behavior, which, in turn, helps children develop in other aspects of their lives, such as the following.

 1. Cognitive development: When toddlers engage in symbolic play, they learn about real-life situations and creative ways to deal with them.
 This learning boosts their analytical thinking, which helps them find solutions to problems and overcome hurdles.
-Symbolic play provides a child with an opportunity to experiment and learn through action.
+Symbolic play is one of the cognitive activities for toddlers that provide them with an opportunity to experiment and learn through action.

 2. Language development: Symbolic play teaches a child about symbolic function.
 It means a child learns that one object can be used as a symbol to represent something else.
 For instance, letters are used to symbolize sounds and words to symbolize emotions.
 This learning is crucial for a child to build vocabulary, identify objects and use them as symbols, learn about gestures and use them for communication, and follow/give verbal instructions in a specific order (9).